Ridley Park is 100% Volunteer and We Are Always in Need of New Members

 Step 3: Background Check

 We conduct a background check on all prospective members.
 We’ll be checking for a criminal history as well as calling your references.
 If you’ve belonged to any other fire companies, we’ll reach out to that company to be sure that there were no issues while you were there.
+We also will need you to submit a child abuse clearance for yourself (this is a Pennsylvania law for all fire companies and we will walk you through how to do this.)

 Step 4: Acceptance (or rejection)